antrea-io/antrea/docs/multicluster/user-guide.md

 exported a Service: `default/nginx` with TCP Port `80`, other clusters can only export the same Service with the same Ports definition including Port names.
 At the moment, Antrea Multi-cluster supports only IPv4 multi-cluster Services.

+By default, a multi-cluster Service will use the exported Services' ClusterIPs (the original Service ClusterIPs in the export clusters) as Endpoints.
+Since Antrea v1.9.0, Antrea Multi-cluster also supports using the backend Pod IPs as the multi-cluster Service endpoints.
+You can change the value of configuration option `endpointIPType` in ConfigMap `antrea-mc-controller-config` from `ClusterIP` to `PodIP` to use Pod IPs as endpoints.
+All member clusters in a ClusterSet should use the same endpoint type.
+Existing ServiceExports should be re-exported after changing `endpointIPType`. `ClusterIP` type requires that Service CIDRs (ClusterIP ranges) must not overlap among member clusters, and always requires Multi-cluster Gateways to be configured. `PodIP` type requires Pod CIDRs not to overlap among clusters, and it also requires Multi-cluster Gateways when there is no direct Pod-to-Pod connectivity across clusters.
+Also refer to [Multi-cluster Pod-to-Pod Connectivity](#multi-cluster-pod-to-pod-connectivity) for more information.

 ## Multi-cluster ClusterNetworkPolicy Replication